A dramatic setting at night

 To cry, ‘Hold, hold.’
 (1.5.48-52)

 Thus, the night is personified as a force in itself.
 Macbeth does the same in Act 3, Scene 2 when he is preparing to have Banquo murdered (3.2.52-59).
-This suggests that the setting is crucial to understanding the play.
+Thus, the setting is crucial to understanding the play.